extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/ping_vrf_targets.rst

                                      Type: ``string``

                                      **Default**: default-vrf
    *timeout_value*                   The timeout parameter for the PING command.
-This specifies the time (in seconds) to wait for a response.
-Default value is 1 sec for SLX/VDX and 50 secs for MLX.
+This specifies the time (in seconds for SLX/NOS and in msec for NI) to wait for a response.
+For SLX/NOS range is 1 to 60 (default value is 1).
+For NI minimun range is 50 msecs.

                                      Type: ``integer``
    *count*                           The count parameter for the PING command.
 This specifies the number of transmissions (PINGs).